 Ilya Grigorik, Google Web Performance Engineer

-Not only could Google add new metrics in the future (next to LCP, FID, CLS), the importance of each metric can (and will) change as well.
+Not only could Google add new metrics in the future, the importance of each metric can change as well (which already happened in the past).

 How do you check the Core Web Vitals yourself?